 - Information about your debt and tax payments

-- Subpoena from IRS for Tax Evasion
+- A subpoena from IRS for Tax Evasion

-Tax professionals & Accountants, on the other hand, are attacked by using messages like – I need a CPA Tax preparation or I need to hire a new Accountant.
+Tax professionals & Accountants, on the other hand, are attacked by using messages like – I need a CPA Tax preparation, or I need to hire a new Accountant.

 Here are a few facts about the IRS or other Income Tax authorities to keep in mind if you get a similar call

-The tax agencies don’t initiate contact with taxpayers by email, text messages or social media channels to request personal or financial information.
-In addition, they do not threaten taxpayers with lawsuits, imprisonment or other enforcement action.
+The tax agencies don’t initiate contact with taxpayers by email, text messages, or social media channels to request personal or financial information.
+In addition, they do not threaten taxpayers with lawsuits, imprisonment, or other enforcement action.
 All these signs are enough to ring a bell and caution you or save you from becoming a victim.

 Moreover, agencies such as the IRS won’t ever request you to use a specific form of payment like Credit Card, a money transfer from MoneyGram, or the Western Union or a gift card from iTunes or Amazon.
 Only scammers resort to these modes of payment since they’re hard to track or cancel payments.

-Precautionary measures that can act as line of defense and protect you from becoming a victim of this act
+Precautionary measures that can act as a line of defense and protect you from becoming a victim of this act

 3] Stay alerted by being a good observer.
-Learn to recognize Phishing emails, Vishing or Smishing attempts that pose as banks, credit card companies, tax software providers or even the IRS.
+Learn to recognize Phishing emails, Vishing or Smishing attempts that pose as banks, credit card companies, tax software providers, or even the IRS.
 When Identity Theft takes place over the web, you could have a problem.

 5] Verbally reconfirm any change of address or direct deposit change to a refund with the client.
 The taxpayer and the accountant should discuss these matters verbally.

-6] If you have Windows 10 installed on your system and running Windows Defender application in the background, it will notify you about any suspicious link online or in an email message.
+6] If you have Windows 10 installed on your system and running the Windows Defender application in the background, it will notify you about any suspicious link online or in an email message.
 Some malicious software will not allow you to access Windows Defender or other antivirus software.
 To help detect and remove the malware, you can start your computer by using a Windows Defender Offline Tool.
 Or you may start a Windows Defender Offline scan which is one of the built-in features of Windows Defender Settings.

 What to do if you receive scam emails or you fall prey to them

-In case you receive suspicious emails, forward them to email@example.com right away then.
+In case you receive suspicious emails, forward them to [email protected] right away then.
 Never open an attachment or link from an unknown or suspicious source.
-The IRS does not use electronic communications like email, text messages and social media channels, to initiate contact with taxpayers.
+The IRS does not use electronic communications like email, text messages, and social media channels, to initiate contact with taxpayers.

 Report Online Tax scams & frauds

 US citizens may report scam calls to the FTC and the Treasury Inspector General for Tax Administration (TIGTA).
 You will have to include the caller’s phone number, along with any details you have.
 If you’re not sure whether a call is really from the IRS, you can double-check by calling the IRS directly at 1-800-829-1040.
 To report suspicious online or email phishing tax scams US citizens cal also contact or 1-800-366-4484 or report frauds to identitytheft.gov.
-Canadian citizens can contact the CRA directly at 1-800-959-8281. generally speaking, you should contact the cyber cell of your local Police authorities.
+Canadian citizens can contact the CRA directly at 1-800-959-8281.
+Generally speaking, you should contact the cyber cell of your local Police authorities.